cryogen-project/cryogen-docs/content/md/docs/deploying-to-netlify.md

 1. Make sure git is tracking public/.
 1. Leave the Netlify build instructions blank.
 1. Set Netlify's "Publish directory" to "public".
-1. Do "lein run" to generate public/.
+1. Do `lein run` to generate public/.
 1. Push at least the public/ folder, but you can push everything to github and Netlify will only show what's in public/.

 ## Long instructions